 Tiffin Baseball Camps

-Entering his fifth season as the Dragons' head coach, Joe Wilkins is expecting big things from this year's club.
-The Dragons were 21-29 overall in 2016, two wins more than the 2015 campaign.
+Entering his seventh season as the Dragons' head coach, Joe Wilkins is expecting big things from this year's club.
+The Dragonshave made back-to-back apperances in the GLIAC tournament and will be transitioning to the Great Midwest Athletic Conference this season.

 Four Dragons grabbed post-season honors.
 Third baseman Nick Hueneburg and Alec McCurry, who saw time at first base and second base, were 2nd Team All-GLIAC.
 Hueneburg was also named 2nd Team All-Region.
 Right-handed pitcher Michael Cooperider and shortstop Isaac Perry were both named Honorable Mention All-GLIAC.